tetunori/p5.simpleAR/README.md

 ->
 createARCanvas(100, 100);
 ```
+OK, done.

-Then, your sketch will be shown on the AR marker.
+Then, your sketch will be shown on the [AR Marker](https://github.com/nicolocarpignoli/artoolkit-barcode-markers-collection/blob/master/3x3/6.png).

+## Environment
+This function deeply depends on AR.js.
+Please see the [requirement](https://ar-js-org.github.io/AR.js-Docs/#requirements) of the library.

 # API Specification
 <details><summary>CLICK ME</summary>